1agentilperret/computerscience20/docs/_sources/ConstrainedLanguage/Step8.rst.txt

 Parfois, nous ne savons pas à l'avance ce à quoi ressemblera le monde dans lequel Reeborg se trouvera.
 Heureusement, Reeborg peut percevoir le monde qui l’entoure et nous pouvons lui poser des questions.
 Pour poser une question à l'ordinateur, nous utilisons une instruction ``if`` ou *si*.
 Cette **déclaration/*statement*** ``if`` ou *si* suit un schéma similaire à celui de ``function``\ s :

-Sometimes, we don't know ahead of time exactly what the world that Reeborg is going to be faced with will look like.
-Thankfully, Reeborg can sense the world around it, and we can ask Reeborg questions about it.
-To ask the computer a question, we use an ``if`` statement.
-The so-called ``if`` **statement** follows a pattern somewhat similar to that of ``function``\ s :

 .. code-block:: python

     def un_nom():